ONSdigital/blaise-nisra-case-processor/README.md

 Clone the git respository to your IDE of choice.
 Visual Studio 2019 is recomended.

-Rename the App.config file to App.local.config and populate the key values. **Never use App.config for development.**
+Populate the key values in the App.config file accordingly. **Never committ App.config with key values.**

 Build the solution to obtain the necessary references.